Potassium-40: Banana equivalent dose

-Potassium-40 is famous for its usage in the banana equivalent dose, an informal unit of measure, primarily used in general educational settings, to compare radioactive dosages to the amount received by consuming one banana.
-The radioactive dosage from consuming one banana is around 10^{−7} sievert, or 0.1 microsievert, under the assumptions that all of the radiation produced by potassium-40 is absorbed in the body (which is mostly true, as the majority of the radiation is beta-minus radiation, which has a short range) and that the biological half-life of potassium-40 is around 30 days (which is likely too large an estimate, as the body controls potassium levels closely and emits excess potassium quickly through urine).
+Potassium-40 is famous for its usage in the banana equivalent dose, an informal unit of measure, primarily used in general educational settings, to compare radioactive dosages to the amount received by eating one banana.
+If a banana weighing 120 grams has a concentration of 350 mg potassium per 100 grams, then it contains 420 mg.
+If the human body contains about 126 grams of potassium and this potassium gives an effective dose of 200 μSv per year (see above), then the potassium in a banana would theoretically add (0.420/126)200 ≈ 0.67 μSv per year, under the assumptions that all of the radiation produced by potassium-40 is absorbed in the body (mostly true, as most of the radiation is beta-minus radiation, which has a short range).
+If the biological half-life of potassium is taken as 38 days (this of course depends on how much potassium is ingested per day) then the effective dose integrated over time is (0.67)(38/365)/ln(2)⇔0.1 μSv, and this value is taken as the "banana equivalent dose'.
 At the estimated 0.1 μSv, one banana equivalent dose is around 1% of the average American's daily exposure to radiation.
+In actual fact, eating a banana will not add 0.1 μSv of dose, because the potassium concentration in the body is controlled, so it will not remain elevated for weeks.